Michael-Cowie/Notes/Web/JavaScript/promises.md

 When you create a new Promise, the constructor receives an executor function, which itself receives two functions as arguments, `resolve` and `reject`.
 These are used to indicate whether the asynchronous operation succeed or failed.

 - `resolve()` is used inside the Promise to send the result.
 It is how you complete or fulfill a promise from inside the executor.
 - `.then()` is used outside the Promise to receive that result.
-Is how you register a callback to receive that result once its available.
+It is how you register a callback to receive that result once its available.
 Even if `resolve()` is called immediately, `.then()` **does not execute immediately**.
 Instead, it is deferred using the microtask queue.

 - The function you pass to `.then()` is **not the same** as `resolve` - it is simply a listener waiting for the Promise to be fulfilled.